jamietanna/sarahseewhy.github.io/about.md

 I’m a cultural historian of gender and computer science turned infrastructure developer and aspiring Chief Joy Officer.
 In my life I've also done a bit of teaching and dabbled in communications.

-I think extreme programming is the cat’s pajamas, site reliability engineering is swell, and teamwork is the most exciting part of any job.
+I think extreme programming is the cat’s pajamas, site reliability engineering is endlessly fascinating, and teamwork is the most exciting part of any job.

 I’m interested in companies with whom I share a common purpose, whose leaders champion openness, accountability, belonging, and problem solving.